locationtech/geomesa/docs/tutorials/geomesa-fs-on-azure.rst

 .. warning::

-  Make sure you pick the correct branch of the documentation to match the latest release (not ``master``).
+  Make sure you pick the correct branch of the documentation to match the latest release (not ``main``).

 .. note::